Skip to content

 There must be more to Christmas

-There’s been no official lockdown announcement from the Prime Minister yet, but plans and events are being cancelled up and down the country as COVID-19 cases continue to rise and people begin to consider, once again, staying home to keep loved ones safe.
+There’s been no official lockdown announcement from the Prime Minister yet, but plans and events are being cancelled up and down the country as COVID-19 cases continue to rise, and people begin to consider, once again, staying home to keep loved ones safe.
 But even if a stay-at-home order is announced, communal activities cancelled, and the festivities confined to individual households, to say that Christmas is cancelled would be incorrect.

 The Archbishop of Canterbury, Justin Welby, when discussing the Church of England’s new Christmas Charity Single, said this: “At Christmas, God becomes human.
 His heart beats.
 As a frail child in a cold manger, he takes his first breaths on this earth.
 We often dress this time of year up, adding all the trimmings.